mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ````

 This object tells Kommander / DKP Enterprise that the new cluster should be handled as an attached cluster.
 After a few seconds, the cluster shows up as `Active` and DKP starts to deploy Flux and the workspace namespace to the target cluster.
-You can validate this via UI and cli:
+You can validate this via UI and CLI:
 ![Attached cluster in DKP Enterprise](attached.png)

 ````